 Another key step in advancing inclusion and equity in research, services, and reducing disparities involves diversifying the researcher and provider workforce, in addition to recruiting diverse research participants.
-Enhancing the workforce by diversifying its makeup serves as a concerted effort to reduce the various biases contributing to disparities, such as structural, personally mediated, and internalized racism that affects the health and well-being of autistic stakeholders.16 For example, although there is a shortage of pediatric specialists overall, a recent workforce survey showed that only 2% of developmental-behavioral or neurodevelopmental pediatricians are Black.17 The diversity of the research workforce also needs to be more inclusive of other aspects of diversity, including autistic researchers who are working in the autism field.
+Enhancing the workforce by diversifying its makeup and perspectives serves as a concerted effort to reduce the various biases contributing to disparities, such as structural, personally mediated, and internalized racism that affects the health and well-being of autistic stakeholders.
+For example, although there is a shortage of pediatric specialists overall, a recent workforce survey showed that only 2% of developmental-behavioral or neurodevelopmental pediatricians are Black.
+The diversity of the research workforce also needs to be more inclusive of other aspects of diversity, including autistic researchers who are working in the autism field.
 In 2020, the International Society for Autism Research (INSAR) launched its Autistic Researchers Committee to foster scientific career development for autistic autism researchers and add valuable autistic perspectives to research discussed within INSAR.
 Recruiting and effectively training a workforce that reflects the diverse populations served has been the target of recent mentorship and pipeline programs, although more funding is needed in this area.
+Regarding research participants, improving the diversity of participants will aid in improving the generalizability and applicability of research findings to broader populations of the autism community.
+For example, disparities have been noted in the lack of inclusion of research participants from female/gender minorites, 12 racial and ethnic minorites, 13 lower socioeconomic status, 14 rural, 15 and older adults.
+16 As a result, their historic lack of inclusion in intervention and services research has resulted in notable gaps in the literature, limiting the ability of autism programs and funding from effectively reaching these underrepresented populations to reduce disparities.